-If you select the Automatic Investment Strategy, PensionSTAR, this will automatically redirect regular contributions and switch units between funds at pre-agreed future dates.
+If you select the Automatic Investment Strategy, PensionSTAR, this will automatically redirect regular contributions and switch units between funds at preagreed future dates.
 At present, Zurich Life would invest your AVC contributions as outlined in the table below:

-Years to go to retirement: At least 25 years At least 15 but less than 25 years At least 10 but less than 15 years Less than 10 years Target fund: Dynamic Performance Balanced SuperCAPP
+Years to go to retirement: At least 25 At least 15 but less At least 10 but less Less than years than 25 years than 15 years 10 years Target fund: Dynamic Performance Balanced Prisma 2

-With ten years to go to retirement, your AVC Investment Account unit holdings will gradually be switched into the SuperCAPP Fund.
+With ten years to go to retirement, your AVC Investment Account unit holdings will gradually be switched into the Prisma 2 Fund.
 The key advantage to this approach is that the fund-switching strategy on your AVC Scheme is done on a sensible basis.
 This strategy is more aggressive at the start of the term, and gradually becomes less aggressive and more cautious as you approach retirement age.
-The SuperCAPP Fund maintains an exposure to equities as retirement approaches and does not rely solely on cash/bonds.
+The Prisma 2 Fund maintains an exposure to equities as retirement approaches and does not rely solely on cash/bonds.